THP: 1,100 people have died from car crashes in 2019

 PREVIOUS STORY: UPDATE: THP report 2 fatalities in Roan Mountain head-on crash

-Just since Thursday- two crashes claimed the lives of four people in the Tri-Cities.
+Just since Thursday, two crashes claimed the lives of five people in the Tri-Cities.

 PREVIOUS STORY: UPDATE: THP: 1-year-old among three dead in Unicoi County crash

-“In Tennessee, this year there has been eleven hundred people killed in car crashes,” said Lieutenant Rick Garrison with the Tennessee Highway Patrol.
+“In Tennessee, this year there has been 1,100 people killed in car crashes,” said Lieutenant Rick Garrison with the Tennessee Highway Patrol.

 That statistic has some people avoiding the holiday traffic altogether.